MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-2-understand-your-data-collection.md

 ---
 # Step 2: Document your current configuration

 Note down the information for **each** workspace in your environment from the Azure portal regarding the data you are collecting.
-It is important to document your current configuration, as it allows you to double-check and ensure that your configuration remains consistent after the migration..
+It is important to document your current configuration, as it allows you to double-check and ensure that your configuration remains consistent after the migration.

 ## Data collections configured in the workspace